danialgoodwin/ultimate-app/README.md

     - StatusBar: Contains status for a single app
     - MenuApp: Contains menu for a single app

+### Guidelines
+- If a user explicitly opens something, then they should explicity close it.
+  - Example: Drop-down for bookmarks bar: Don't close when right-click editing.
+Close after selection or clicking away.
+Reason: I want to do multiple edits without having to navigate to it each time (easier for a few rather than going to a bookmarks manager).
+  - Example: OS calendar: Don't close when clicking away.
+Close when clicking on the same icon/button that opens it.
+Reason: I want to reference it when using other apps.
+  - Counter-example: ???

 ### Thoughts
 - Apps don't need to say their name.
 Reason: It should be obvious based on context.